-Improve Your Sales Recruiting Efforts with These 8 Tips
+Improve Your Sales Recruiting Results with 8 Actionable Ideas

 Are you still recruiting salespeople like it’s 2009?

 One might argue that 2018 is the hottest job market since the year 2000.

 Consider the following:

 In 1999 the Labor Department reported the real median household income at $58,665.

 As of July 2018 the Labor Department reported the real median household income at $62,175.